 Recommendation forms and Supplement to Evaluation of Work/Volunteer Experience forms must be submitted from supervisors.
 Information provided will be reviewed to determine if the work experience meets the criteria and demonstrates potential for a successful social work career.

 - A minimum of five years of at least half-time paid employment in human service organizations

 - 10,000 documented hours of volunteer work in human service organizations

 The following additional materials are required with the application:

 - supplement to Evaluation of Work/Volunteer Experience forms completed by relevant human service-related supervisors

 - position forms describing the applicant's human service volunteer and/or paid experiences.

 These additional required materials should be submitted together with all other application materials.
-Contact the Office of Student Services with any questions (firstname.lastname@example.org or 734-936-0961).
+Contact the Office of Student Services and Enrollment Management with any questions (firstname.lastname@example.org or 734-936-0961).